 The Nervous System

-The nervous system is the body’s threat-detection and response system, and in relationships, it is almost always the system in charge.
+The nervous system is the body’s threat-detection and response system, and in relationships it’s almost always the system in charge.

-This page is not about your history, your attachment style, or what you should do differently in relationships.
-It’s about the system underneath all of that, your Nervous System.
+This page isn’t about your history, your attachment style, or what you should do differently in relationships.
+It’s about the system underneath all of that: your nervous system.

 Nervous System 101

 Your nervous system’s job is to constantly assess safety and danger and prepare your body to respond.
-If it detects a threat, whether real or perceived, it shifts you into action to keep you safe.
+If it detects a threat — whether real or perceived — it shifts your body into action to keep you safe.
 It’s making these assessments all the time, in every situation, whether you realize it or not.

 Most of this process is automatic.
-You don’t get to decide what feels safe or threatening.
-You can’t consciously turn the system on or off.
-Your nervous system is always scanning your environment and your relationships, looking for cues that signal connection, risk, pain, loss, or instability.
+You don’t get to decide what feels safe or threatening, and you can’t consciously turn the system on or off.
+Your nervous system is always taking in information from your environment and your relationships, picking up on cues that signal connection, risk, pain, loss, or instability.
 This happens very quickly.
-Your nervous system will assess a situation and activate your reaction in milliseconds.
+Your nervous system can assess a situation and activate your response in milliseconds.

 How the Nervous System Is Calibrated

 When you’re born, your nervous system is largely a blank slate.
-It gets calibrated over the first several years of life to form a foundational blueprint for connection, love, and relationships, based on repeated experience.
+Over the first several years of life it calibrates itself through experiences and patterns, forming a foundational blueprint for connection, love, and relationships.

-Unfortunately, we do not get to choose who draws our nervous system blueprint.
+Unfortunately, we don’t get to choose who draws it.
 Some caregivers are loving and affectionate while others are neglectful or cause fear.
-If you’re life circumstances were chaotic and unstable, that also goes into the blueprint.
-Your nervous system adapts to whatever reality it’s in, and assumes that this is what love and safety is supposed to be.
+If your early environment was chaotic or unstable, that also becomes part of the blueprint.
+Your nervous system adapts to the reality it’s in and assumes this is what love and safety look like.

 How it Decides What’s Safe and What’s Not

 Your nervous system wants to know if this is familiar, if it matches the blueprint.
-If so, it goes to the toolbox to grab the appropriate tool according to the now decades old blueprint.
-It’s essentially looking for a similar experience in your past to see how it should respond.
+If so, it goes to the toolbox to grab the appropriate tool according to that now decades-old blueprint.
 Does this feel familiar?
 Does this resemble something that once led to closeness, rejection, conflict, or loss?

-An unfamiliar situation isn’t necessarily dangerous, but it’s not guaranteed to be safe either.
-If it is objectively safe, meaning the situation doesn’t actually pose a threat, but the nervous system is treating it that way, it’s called a perceived threat.
-No real threat exists, but if it’s unfamiliar, it will likely create discomfort or fear anyway.
+An unfamiliar situation isn’t necessarily dangerous.
+If the situation is objectively safe but the nervous system is treating it as a threat, it’s called a perceived threat.
+No real threat exists, but unfamiliarity can still create fear or discomfort.

 In that case, your nervous system isn’t responding to objective reality.
-It’s responding to how the present moment lines up with your blueprint and your earliest experiences.
-That’s why reactions can feel confusing or disproportionate later.
-You weren’t responding to what was actually happening.
+It’s responding to how the present moment lines up with your blueprint and earliest experiences.
 You were responding to what your nervous system expected to happen.

 This process happens quickly, quietly, relentlessly, and often destructively.
 Unfortunately, the nervous system doesn’t explain itself.
 It just needs you to act.